 Mythbuster #5: The flu jab will not make you test positive for coronavirus.
-The COVID-19 test looks for the specific genetic sequence of SARS-CoV-2 virus.
+The COVID-19 test looks for a specific genetic sequence which is different to the flu virus..
 Flu viruses have a very different genetic sequence.
 The flu vaccine can definitely not affect the result of the COVID-19 test.

 Mythbuster #6: The flu vaccination is safe and effective and must be given annually.
 It cannot give you the flu.
 It does not protect you from COVID-19, but it does protect against the strains of flu that will circulate this year.

 Mythbuster #7: Recent posts on social media claiming that the flu vaccine contains COVID-19 are false.
-The flu vaccine has been used for many years and does not contain SARS-CoV-2, the new coronavirus strain that causes COVID-19.
+The flu vaccine has been used for many years and does not contain COVID-19.

 Mythbuster #8: The children's nasal spray may cause a runny or blocked nose, headache, tiredness and some loss of appetite.
 But these symptoms usually end within 2 days and are far less serious than the effects of contracting flu.